huq-industries/sourcekit-ios/README.md

 For apps that access location services in the foreground only, add the key `NSLocationWhenInUseUsageDescription` to your `Info.plist`.
-Then in your class, import CoreLocation as normal, configure `CLLocationManager` as you wish and remember to call `whenInUseAuthorizationwhen` you're ready to go.
+Then in your class, import CoreLocation as normal, configure `CLLocationManager` as you wish and remember to call `requestWhenInUseAuthorization` you're ready to go.

 **Foreground and background apps**